Trustees Discretionary Fund (TDF)

 A: You must be leaving an agricultural holding which has been your main source of income and by leaving it, you will also be losing your home.
 Reasons for leaving include retirement, ill health or non-viability of the business.
 We are unable to accept applications due to domestic reasons, such as marital breakdowns/or partner disputes.
 If you would like to discuss your circumstances, please contact the office.
 However, eligibility does not guarantee success – there is an application process.

 Q: How much are your rents?

 A: Our rents are currently based on the value of your home.
 We require a level of rent that will cover the insurance, maintenance and administrative costs of running your home.
 Shared Equity purchasers only pay rent on Addington’s share of ownership.
 Non-shared equity properties are subject to a rent which is, at least 20% below the market rent for similar properties in the same area.
 Many of our existing tenants qualify for housing benefit, which we would advise you to investigate.
 We may also be able to offer a ‘rent support’ depending on your circumstances.
 Please ask.

 Q: When I retire from the farm, I will have some savings to put towards a house purchase.
 Can you offer shared equity purchases?

-A: Yes – approximately half our houses are in a ‘shared equity’ arrangement, where our tenants have a financial interest in the house.
+A: Yes – currently three quarters of our houses are in a ‘shared equity’ arrangement, where our tenants have a financial interest in the house.
 The percentage is calculated and rent reduced accordingly, but the landlord’s responsibilities eg external maintenance and insurance, are also split according to the percentage.
 If and when the house is sold, the proceeds are divided on the same basis.

 Q: I am a farm worker and am about to lose my tied accommodation.
 Am I eligible?

 Q: I am interested in applying to you for housing but don’t feel confident in form filling.
 Can you help me?